ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Pinehaven town with Elk

-Svexlana Goldenstein
+Svexlana Goldenstein queen of the land.
+Father killed by goblin five years ago.

-Baron Draxon Greenscales
+Baron Draxon Greenscales baron to the north.
+He is the green dragonborne working with the goblins.

 Golden barley inn is where we can find the baron